 Though the biggest halftime show of the year is the Super Bowl, most teams from college football to the pros put on some form of halftime entertainment for the fans.
 That can range from local marching bands to fan-fueled competitions.
 Whatever they do, the second half or third quarter begins soon after.
 So, if you're trying to gauge when Rihanna is taking the stage for the Super Bowl LVII halftime show, you'll need to wait until the Kansas City Chiefs and Philadelphia Eagles finish the first half, which should take an hour and change, due to commercials and other game stoppages.

 Halftime is a break for the fans, too.
-Fans from New England to the Cowboys who attend live games take the opportunity to buy more food or use the bathroom, while Patriots fans at home are happy to stretch their legs or enjoy some commercials.
+Fans from New England to the Dallas who attend live games take the opportunity to buy more food or use the bathroom, while some at home are happy to stretch their legs or enjoy some commercials.
 Commercials are where most of the money for airing a football game comes from, anyway.

 When halftime is over, the third quarter begins with a kickoff just like the start of the game.